offbyone/ideas/content/old/appreciation/matt.md

 author: offby1
 status: draft
 ---
 I think it's time that I resurrect this feature of the site.
 I'm not spending enough time writing nice things about nice people, and that's a shame.
-So, without further ado\...
+So, without further ado...

-| Matt is\...
+Matt is...

-|
-| interesting.
+interesting.

 No, seriously.
 There aren't many people with whom I can disagree, and come out of the discussion in a mood for compromise.
 This isn't a unique thing, either, constrained to a single topic.
 I like the opportunity to debate things that have meaning and importance, and then to jump seamlessly to a scatological punfest.